EmilRamsvik/Digital-Garden/docs/Programming/Programming.md

 - "Going to school to study software engineering is mostly good for understanding how to communicate with other software engineers.
 You understand the lingua" - Coworker.
 - "_Code is just the residue of the work._" - Tim Ottinger.
 - "Code that is working in production is superior to code that has never operated in real life." - Tim Ottinger.
+- You are not your code, and you are not your ideas.
+Do not take criticism of your work as criticism of you as a person.